'

 Dracula’s opposing force in the novel are the historians, who are invited by Dracula himself to investigate his personal history.
 The main characters, Paul and Helen, who are searching for Dracula’s grave in order to save Helen’s father and Paul’s tutor Professor Rossi, are aided by the contemporary members of the Sultan’s secret Crescent Guard, an organization founded by Mehmed II to fight resurrected Dracula and the Order of the Dragon (a Christian organization waging holy war upon the Ottoman Empire).
 The Turkish colleagues of Paul and Helen are depicted highly sympathetically thus suggesting that the educated historians are able to see through the shallow conflicts and unite against Dracula – the symbol of violence and intolerance in human history.
 Interestingly enough Paul is shown in his later life as a diplomat trying to advocate détente between the Capitalist West and the Socialist East.
 Consequently he dies in Sarajevo in 1995 while working for peace in the middle of the Bosnian War.

-Saint-Matthieu-des-Pyrénées-Orientales near Perpignan in France once in a decade.
+In order to continue his existence as a vampire Dracula has to visit the fictional monastery of Saint-Matthieu-des-Pyrénées-Orientales near Perpignan in France once in a decade.
 It is this monastery from where the means for his regeneration are originally brought to Sveti Georgi in 1477 and it is also here where Dracula meets his destruction by his own descendant – Helen Rossi.
 However, as it is suggested in chapter 73 by Vlad himself, he has found a way to stay forever incorruptible and is thus impossible to destroy (“The world is changing and I intend to change with it.
-Perhaps soon I will not need this form [...] in order to accomplish my ambitions.”[37]).
+Perhaps soon I will not need this form [...] in order to accomplish my ambitions.”).
 In the epilogue the narrator, daughter of Helen and Paul, receives a copy of the same book which is used by Dracula to invite historians to search him.
 This would indicate that Dracula, the symbol of the evil of history, would still be alive.

 Conclusions